 MSU HealthTeam offers primary and specialty health care services to the general public.
-MSU HealthTeam is composed of approximately 190 physicians from 14 clinical departments, as well as many allied health professionals such as nurses, nurse practitioners, psychologists, social workers, therapists and nutritionists.
+MSU HealthTeam is comprised of approximately 200 physicians from 14 clinical departments, as well as many allied health professionals such as nurses, nurse practitioners, psychologists, social workers, therapists and nutritionists.
 Service providers are affiliated with the College of Human Medicine, the College of Nursing, and the College of Osteopathic Medicine.